 The Conference Center at RVCC

-The Conference Center at RVCC serves as a conduit to bring the academic and corporate communities together.
+The Conference Center at RVCC serves as a conduit to bring the corporate and academic communities together.

 Evelyn S. Field Library

 The Evelyn S. Field Library is located on two floors near the main entrance of the College.
-The Check Out Desk and the Reference Desk are both on the first floor.
+The circulation desk and the reference desk are both on the first floor.
 The circulating book collection is located on the second floor.

-- Group Study Rooms: Group study rooms, which are located on the second floor, may be reserved for groups of two or more students for up to three hours at a time.
+- Group Study Rooms: Group study rooms, which are located on the upper level, may be reserved for groups of two or more students for up to three hours at a time.
 Groups are also welcome to use the Library Lounge located outside the Library.

 - Study Space: The Library has carrel and table seating available for studying on both levels.
 Silent study is offered on the second floor.
-The Library staff tries to maintain a quiet environment on the first floor.
+We try to maintain a quiet environment on the first floor.

-- Computers: Computers are available for research, writing papers, printing, College e-mail services and general Internet access.
+- Computers: Computers are available for library research, writing papers, College e-mail services and general Internet access.

-- Photocopying and Scanning: Photocopying and scanning are available with the use of copy cards purchased in the Library.
+- Photocopying Service: Photocopying is available with the use of copy cards.

-- Collection: The Library’s collection of books, eBooks, DVDs, videos, audio books, journals and newspapers has been selected in consultation with the faculty to support the curriculum of the College and to provide academic, cultural, and informational enrichment.
-The Books & Media section on the Library’s website provides access to books, eBooks, videos, and audio books.
-An extensive collection of databases provides online access to information in journals, magazines, and newspapers.
+- Collection: The Library’s collection of books, DVDs, videos, audio books, journals and newspapers has been selected in consultation with the faculty to support the curriculum of the College and to provide academic, cultural and informational enrichment.
+The Library catalog, which is available from the Library’s website, provides access to books, videos and audio books.
+Dozens of databases give access to current information in journals, magazines and newspapers.

-- Remote Access: The Library’s website serves as the gateway to the digital library.
+- Remote Access: The Library’s website serves as the gateway to the virtual library.
 Users may conduct research from home or office using their RVCC network login to access subscription databases.
 Users may electronically request inter-library loan for materials that the RVCC Library does not own.
+Research questions may be sent to an RVCC librarian through the Ask-a- Librarian service directly from the website.

-- Hours: The Library is open day and evening hours as posted in the Library and online at https://library.raritanval.edu.
+- Hours: The Library is open day, evening and weekend hours as posted in the Library and online at http://library.raritanval.edu.

 Institute for Holocaust and Genocide Studies Resource Center

 Since 1981, the Institute for Holocaust and Genocide Studies has offered educational programs for educators, students and the community.
 Through education and unique programming, it promotes tolerance, understanding and compassion.
-The Center offers educational seminars, workshops, and presentations for students and teachers about the lessons learned from the Holocaust as well as genocides that continue today.
+The Center educates thousands of New Jersey students and teachers about the lessons learned from the Holocaust as well as genocides that continue today.

-Teachers are encouraged to bring their classes to visit, study and research using materials in the resource center.
-Educational programs with speakers and survivors of the Holocaust and genocides are offered to the local community.
+Teachers are encouraged to bring their classes to visit the resource center and have a special program with survivors of the Holocaust and genocides.

-“Learning Through Experience,” the Institute’s cornerstone educational program, began as a one-day program more than 38 years ago and has now grown into a three-day annual event.
-The program has educated more than 150,000 middle and high school students and educators who attend a unique series of guest speaker workshops on the Holocaust and genocide.
+“Learning Through Experience,” the Institute’s cornerstone educational program, began as a one-day program 30 years ago and has now grown into a three-day annual event.
+It invites more than 3,000 middle and high school students and educators to take part in a unique series of guest speaker workshops on the Holocaust and genocide.

-The Testing Center conducts admissions, placement and competency testing for the College, including for ESL, English and mathematics, foreign languages and technological competency.
+The Testing Center conducts admissions, placement and competency testing for the College, including ESL, English and Mathematics, foreign languages and technological competency testing.
 Students taking make-up exams or tests for online courses may be required to use the Testing Center.
-Tests such as CLEP, DSST, and High School Equivalency are also administered at the College.
+Tests such as the GED, CLEP and DANTES are also administered at the College.
 Photo identification is required prior to testing.
+(For placement testing requirements, see Placement Testing.)

 High School Equivalency Testing

-The College offers High School Equivalency testing to qualified applicants who wish to gain a high school diploma.
+The college offers the General Education Development Test (GED) to qualified applicants who wish to gain a high school diploma.
 The test is given by appointment.
-Additional information is available online at www.raritanval.edu/hse.
+For additional information, visit www.raritanval.edu/studentserv/testing/ged.html.

 The Academic Support Center

-The Academic Support Center (ASC), located in The Bateman Center, 3rd Floor, provides academic support services at no additional charge to registered RVCC students.
+The Academic Support Center (ASC), located on the lower level of Somerset Hall, provides academic support services at no additional charge to registered RVCC students.
 The ASC offers:

-- Learning Support Materials - Reference books, current text books, DVDs, computer software, and manipulative learning tools for math and science are available.
+- Learning Support Materials - Reference books, current text books, DVDs, computer software, and manipulative learning tools for math and science are available at the ASC.
 State-of-the-art assistive technologies are accessible to accommodate special needs students.

 - Computers - Internet access and learning support software are available for writing papers, doing research, and completing homework.
 The ASC staff is trained to help students with online learning systems and course software.

-Students, adjuncts and other professionals interested in becoming tutors should contact the ASC.
+Students, adjuncts and other professionals interested in becoming tutors should contact the ASC or check the website for application information.

 The optical clinic serves the RVCC community by providing high quality prescription eyeglasses and contact lenses at a substantial discount from the retail price.
 Located on the ground floor of the College Center, the clinic is operated by the Ophthalmic Science program and is staffed by students in the program under the direct supervision of a licensed optician.
-The optical clinic contains a state-of-the-art laboratory and can fill any prescription for contact lenses, sunglasses or eyeglasses as well as make expert frame adjustments and repairs.
+The optical clinic contains a state-of-the-art laboratory and can fill any prescription for contact lenses or eyeglasses.

 Paul Robeson Institute